BERRYLICIOUS MIXED BERRY HOMEMADE YOGURT

 3. Remove from the heat and let cool to below 110° F (43° C).

-5. Place the berries into the yoghurt making bowl.
+5. Place the (defrosted) berries into the yogurt making bowl.

 6. Gently pour the milk (with starter culture added) over the berries.

-7. Put the lid on the glass yoghurt bowl and place into your Luvele Yoghurt maker and switch it on.
+7. Put the lid firmly on then place the glass yogurt jar into your yogurt maker.